Comparing United Bancorp (UBCP) & Its Competitors

 |2.33

-As a group, “State commercial banks” companies have a potential upside of 25.97%.
-Given United Bancorp’s peers higher probable upside, analysts plainly believe United Bancorp has less favorable growth aspects than its peers.
+As a group, “State commercial banks” companies have a potential upside of 21.49%.
+Given United Bancorp’s rivals higher possible upside, analysts plainly believe United Bancorp has less favorable growth aspects than its rivals.

 Summary

-United Bancorp peers beat United Bancorp on 7 of the 12 factors compared.
+United Bancorp rivals beat United Bancorp on 7 of the 12 factors compared.

 United Bancorp, Inc. is bank holding company, which engages in the provision of commercial and retail banking in Belmont, Harrison, Jefferson, Tuscarawas, Carroll, Athens, Hocking, and Fairfield counties through its subsidiary, United Bank.
 It provides a range of banking and financial services, including accepting demand, savings and time deposits and granting commercial, real estate, and consumer loans.
 The company was founded on July 8, 1983 and is headquartered in Martins Ferry, OH.